Equivalence and Conditional Independence in Atomic Sheaf Logic: Discussion and related work

+A different source of exotic behaviour in (in)dependence logics concerns interaction between the universal quantifier and (in)dependence atoms.
+One particularly striking example is provided by the sentence below.

-is valid according to the usual team semantics of the universal quantifier, even though independence is not a trivial relation.
-We view the validity of \eqref{eqn:forall-example} (and other examples like it) as showing that if one is to use (in)dependence logics as a basis for reasoning about (in)dependence properties then the associated rules of inference will have to be unusual.
+According to the usual team semantics of the universal quantifier, the above sentence is valid.
+Nevertheless, one can easily exhibit example teams $S$ for which it is not the case that $S \Forces \Syn{x^A} \sIndep \Syn{y^B}$, and rightly so, because there would be little point in independence logic if independence were a universally valid relation.
+We view the validity of \eqref{eqn:forall-example} (and other examples like it) as showing that if one is to use (in)dependence logic as a basis for reasoning about (in)dependence properties then the associated rules of inference will have to be unusual.